LeonardFedorov/aoc_2023_rust/readme.md

 ## Day 11
 Another easy day.
 Didn't fall into the trap that part 1 was laying (that of reconstructing the expanded cosmos) so part 2 was an easy addition.
 Played around with generic types for function signatures for the first time here, which was a nice addition (although strictly speaking unnecessary).

+## Day 13
+Easy in principle, but proved quite fiddly to get all the indexes working properly.
+Maybe an issue with a long day at work beforehand...
+Tried out using loop labels to do multi-level breaks and continues.
+Not 100% sure it was a good idea as it's moving toward a goto, but certainly saved a lot of space with incremental break and skip logic.
+Part 2 very straight forward to graft on in my construct - the approach was to count the number of mismatched cells occuring during the loop and count for p2 if there was exactly one error.
+The loop breaks then only occur when a given test scenario can't be valid for either part.